 What is the penalty for robbery in Pennsylvania?

-Pennsylvania generally classifies robbery as a third-degree felony, which is punishable by up to 7 years in prison.
-If someone is harmed during a robbery, the charge is considered a second-degree felony, which is punishable by up to 10 years in prison.
+Pennsylvania classifies robbery as a third-degree felony, which is punishable by up to 7 years in prison.
+If someone comes to harm during the robbery, the charge becomes a second-degree felony.
+Second-degree felonies are punishable by up to 10 years in prison.
 If the injuries inflicted by the defendant are serious and result in severe bodily harm, this particular robbery charge is classified as a first-degree felony, punishable by up to 20 years in prison.
-If someone is killed during the robbery, law enforcement may file second-degree murder charges.
+Should a thief kill someone during a robbery, the thief will be charged with second-degree murder.